 - a.
-After July 1, 2023, zero-emission vehicles, plug-in hybrid, or dedicated clean transportation fueled vehicles will account for at least 50% of all vehicle acquisitions (including both leased and purchased vehicles). - All sedans and minivan acquisitions will be of zero-emission or plug-in hybrid vehicles, except for public safety vehicles with special performance requirements. - In applications where zero-emission vehicles are not available, regardless of vehicle size class, the use of clean transportation fuels and other lowemission fuels will be prioritized
+By 2025 After July 1, 2023, zero-emission vehicles or hybrid vehicles, plugin hybrid, or dedicated clean transportation fueled vehicles will shall account for at least 50% of all new light-duty vehicle acquisitions (including both leased and purchased vehicles). - b.
+All sedans and minivan acquisitions will be of zero-emission or plug-in hybrid vehicles, except for public safety vehicles with special performance requirements. - c.
+In applications where zero-emission vehicles are not available, regardless of vehicle size class, the use of clean transportation fuels and other low-emission fuels will be prioritized